gvwilson/thirdbit/_posts/2006/2006-11-01-drproject-internals-tickets.md

 or surpassing human play?</pre>
 but sooner or later, you have to write a little Boolean query engine so that you can find tickets created by Alan Turing, but owned by someone else, that aren't about "chess".
 If we were inventing issue tracking for the first time today, open source text search engines like <a href="http://www.lucene.org">Lucene</a> might make text files under version control viable; as it is, every issue tracker I know of has a database in it somewhere (even <a href="http://roundup.sourceforge.net/">Roundup</a>, which breaks with tradition in many other ways).

 All right: what does our database need to store?
 Text fields for the creator and owner, another text field for the one-line summary, another for the body of the ticket...
-Oh, and date fields for when it was created and last updated, and---am I forgetting anything here?
+Oh, and date fields for when it was created and last updated, and—am I forgetting anything here?
 Oh yeah, how important it is, and whether it's a bug, a feature request, a question, um, better throw "miscellaneous" in there as well...
-And another date field for when it's due, and---
+And another date field for when it's due, and—

 At this point, alarm bells ought to be ringing in your head.
 Jumping straight to implementation is a classic engineering mistake; instead of designing a database schema, I ought to be asking who the intended users are, and what they need to do and know.
 In one word, I should be thinking about <em>workflow</em>.